 The severity of withdrawal symptoms will depend on the amount, frequency, and type of drug responsible for the opioid dependency.
 In most cases, the physical symptoms of opioid withdrawal will begin to peak between 48 and 72 hours after the last dose.
-During this time it is necessary to be under professional medical care, as dehydration can likely lead to convulsions.
-Some drug detox rehab facilities offer medications such as suboxone and subutex to alleviate particular symptoms of withdrawal, whereas other treatment centers offer a natural detox as a healthy alternative.
+During this time it is necessary to be under medical supervision in a licensed detox facility, as dehydration can lead to convulsions.
+Some drug detox rehab facilities offer medications such as Suboxone and Subutex to alleviate particular symptoms of withdrawal, whereas other treatment centers offer a natural detox as a healthy alternative.

 The most common opioid withdrawal symptoms include:

 - Muscle, bone, and joint pain